lusaxweb/vuesax/docs/components/divider.md

 ## Icons

-To add an icon within the division we have the property `vs-icon`.
+To add an icon within the division we have the property `icon`.

 ::: tip
 Vuesax use the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).